jmjuanes/siimple/README.md

 ## Documentation

-The documentation website is available et https://docs.siimple.xyz.
+The documentation website is available at https://docs.siimple.xyz.
 The source code of the documentation is on this repository on the `./docs` folder.
-Follow the instructions below to build the documentation locally.
+Follow the instructions below to build the documentation in your computer.

 ## Develop